krasiymihajlov/amazon-clone/README.md

 # amazon-clone
 Project for a fully functional clone of amazon implemented with React.js

+For Run:
+if use git bash:  $ git clone  https://github.com/krasiymihajlov/amazon-clone.git
+- delete node_modules folder (if have any in main directory)
+- delete package-lock.json file (if have any in main directory)
+- run in terminal on main directory: -  npm install

 Used tools packages:

 Firebasе: - https://firebase.google.com -> registratiton and new project(this is our base)